 - PACE Cognitive Training

-Additionally, this law would prohibit individual tutors from offering support to students using untitled or unbranded techniques, or based on their own experience — this would include many who are retired teachers with years of experience, even as reading specialists — but without the specific MSLE training that has only recently been standardized.
+Additionally, this law would have prohibited individual tutors from offering support to students using untitled or unbranded techniques, or based on their own experience — this would include many who are retired teachers with years of experience, even as reading specialists — but without the specific, private MSLE training that has only recently been standardized.